+Level of Compliance

+Non Full

-Level of Compliance Non Full j) That committee members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee. $\checkmark$ k) That at the start of any meeting, committee members are invited to declare any financial or pecuniary interest related to specific matters on the agenda. $\checkmark$ Reason for non-compliance: None Notes and explanations on the ratings given above: None
+j) That committee members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee. $\checkmark$

+k) That at the start of any meeting, committee members are invited to declare any financial or pecuniary interest related to specific matters on the agenda. $\checkmark$

+Re ason for non-compliance:

+Non e

+Note Non es and explanations on the ratings given above: e